Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 .. dropdown:: Checking the CCD balance of a smart contract (click here)

-    You can check the CCD balance of a smart contract with this command.
+    You can check the CCD balance of a smart contract with this command:

     .. code-block:: console